sidxi/week-five/notes.md

 ![webmap fix proof](https://github.com/sidxi/week-five/blob/master/Errors%20%26%20Fixes/Week5%20Fix%20webmap%20hosting%20site%20can't%20be%20reached%202.PNG)

 # Questions I asked
-I actually didn’t ask any questions this week!
+I actually didn’t ask any questions this week, which was surprising.
 I was, however, able to provide an answer to one of my classmates for an error I had also had in last week’s content:

 ![helping a classmate yay](https://github.com/sidxi/week-five/blob/master/Week5%20Michael%20Q%20Answered.PNG)